shivam1709/News-App/README.md

 Feel free to explore, use, and contribute to this project.
 We believe in open collaboration to create a better news experience for everyone.
 Enjoy staying informed! 🌐

 Contact
-For inquiries or collaboration opportunities, please reach out to me on LinkedIn [Your LinkedIn Profile] or via email at [Your Email Address].
+For inquiries or collaboration opportunities, please reach out to me on LinkedIn https://www.linkedin.com/in/shivamhingu/ or via email at shivamhingu1999@gmail.com.
 Your feedback and suggestions are highly appreciated.